jasonsbarr/computer-science-program/courses/MIT 6.00/README.md

 ## Requirements

 - Problem sets for each week
-- All exercises for each lecture & in book
+- All exercises in book
 - Midterm
 - Final